pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 If you still miss a cutter:
 - [Oddish Backup](../resources/oddish-backup)

-If HP < 12 do the following after the grass
+If 1-11 do the following after the grass
 - Potion
 - Teach TM11 (Bubblebeam) in slot 4